 The Rev. Andrew Marshall, pastor of First African Baptist Church at Savannah from 1812 to 1856, had the distinction of being called to this church, of being the missionary for the largely white Sunbury Baptist Association of Georgia. . .
 Marshall's church's first pastor, George Leile, was converted at Kiokee Georgia in 1773, while still a slave.
 Leile began immediately to preach, both to slaves and to the whites at Matthew Moore's Baptist Church of which he was a member [emphasis mine].
+52 refers to as "how African Americans represent themselves as the mirror of European genius:

-Mitchell's presentation of this information about Hoosier, Haynes, Stewart, Uncle Jack, Chavis, Marshall, and Leile engages in what Victor Anderson, in his book Beyond Ontological Blackness refers to as "how African Americans represent themselves as the mirror of European genius: ontological Blackness signifies the Blackness that whiteness created."
-Anderson writes,
+Mitchell's presentation of this information about Hoosier, Haynes, Stewart, Uncle Jack, Chavis, ontological Blackness signifies the Blackness that whiteness created."53 Anderson writes,